sholokhovalexey/active-noise-control/ANC_contoller_design.md

 #### Controller representation

-In [1] a method for designing an ANC controller represented as a FIR filter was proposed.
+In [^1] a method for designing an ANC controller represented as a FIR filter was proposed.
 The coefficients of the filter were found by solving a *convex optimization* problem.
 Despite convenience of the problem formulation and uniqueness of a solution, practical implementations of FIR controllers are usually restricted by their computational complexity.
 Therefore, IIR filters are usually preferred for implementing ANC controllers.
 Also, a cascade of 5-10 biquad filters can approximate a prescribed frequency response with reasonable accuracy, required for building a competitive ANC system.
 Here, **cascades of biquad filters** are used as the feedback and feedforward controllers, which is in accordance with the most commercial ANC headphones currently available on the market (2024).

 ##### Filter parameterization

 Instead of the general form represented with poles and zeros, several kinds of parametric biquad filters are considered here.
-See [3] for details.
+See [^2] for details.

-%% The corresponding transfer functions can be written as follows: %%

 #### Stability constraints